 J ESSICA CHEN

 She is the Founder and Artistic Director of J CHEN PROJECT.
-She holds a B.A. in Global Studies from the University of California Santa Barbara and continued her dance training in NYC at The Ailey School and Early Mosley Institute of the Arts, where she received a full scholarship.
+She holds a B.A. in Global Studies from the University of California Santa Barbara and continued her dance training in NYC at The Ailey School and Earl Mosley Institute of the Arts, where she received a full scholarship.

 Chen recently made her Choreographic Debut in the commercial theater world for an Off-Broadway production at the Minetta Lane Theater, West Village.
 She had the honor of choreographing and directing a Featured Float in the 2016 and 2015 Macy's Thanksgiving Day Parade.
 In addition, she was featured in an article for both The Huffington Post and 2015 October Issue of Dance Magazine.